On geometrically finite degenerations I: boundaries of main hyperbolic components: Realizing admissible angled tree map

 A degree $d$ proper holomorphic map $f: \D\longrightarrow \D$ is said to be \begin{itemize} \item {\bf \em 1-anchored} if $f(1) = 1$; \item {\bf \em fixed point centered} if $f(0) = 0$; \item {\bf \em zeros centered} if the sum

-of the points of $f^{-1}(0)$ (counted with multiplicity) is equal to $0$. \item {\bf \em $M$-uni-critical} if the critical points are all within $M$ hyperbolic distance from $0$ \end{itemize}
+of the points of $f^{-1}(0)$ (counted with multiplicity) is equal to $0$; \item {\bf \em $M$-uni-critical} if the critical points are all within $M$ hyperbolic distance from $0$. \end{itemize}

-Let $f\in \BP_d$.
-By conjugating with a rotation fixing $0$ that sends $\eta_f(1)$ to $1$, we can canonical identify $f$ with a 1-anchored, fixed point centered Blaschke product.
-The following definition can be found in \S 4 in \cite{Milnor12}: \begin{defn} Let $\mathcal{S} \subseteq \mathcal{V}$ is an invariant subset.
+Take $f\in \BP_d$.
+By conjugating with a rotation fixing $0$ that sends $\eta_f(0)$ to $1$, we can canonically identify $f$ with a 1-anchored, fixed point centered Blaschke product.
+The following definition can be found in \cite[\S 4]{Milnor12}: \begin{defn} Let $\mathcal{S} \subseteq \mathcal{V}$ be an invariant subset.
 We associate a copy of the disk $\D_v$ for each $v\in \mathcal{S}$, and we define the {\em normalized mapping scheme} $\mathcal{F}$ for $\mathcal{S}$ as a collection of 1-anchored proper holomorphic maps